voder-ai/create-fastify-ts/docs/development-setup.md

 Security-related checks and practices expected today:

 - Run `npm audit --production` periodically when working on dependency or build-related changes, and review any reported vulnerabilities.
+Prefer using the centralized `npm run audit:ci` script so results match CI.
 - Keep dependencies reasonably up to date, preferring maintained packages and avoiding obviously unmaintained or deprecated libraries when adding new dependencies.
 - Review transitive dependency changes in `package-lock.json` when they arise from manual or automated updates.